Last updated on May 24, 2025

 Neither mode of this card is quite good enough to see Constructed play on their own, but the combination made this a powerhouse in Standard and even a little bit in Modern.
 Ironhoof Boar looked pretty good in Neon Dynasty, but this is the card it really wishes it were.

 This was a very playable card in Kaladesh Limited as both a combat trick and a protection spell, but it was also a powerhouse in Standard.
-It still sees a good amount of play to this day in decks like Modern infect that really need to protect their creatures at all costs.
+It paved the way for better cards, like Snakeskin Veil, Royal Treatment, and Defend the Rider.

 Invigorate